British fighter jets fly over Iraq, no air strikes yet

 With Friday's parliamentary vote, Britain joined a U.S.-led coalition supported by some Gulf and European nations against the militant group.
 France has also conducted air strikes in Iraq, while Washington said Saudi Arabia, Jordan and the United Arab Emirates joined strikes over Syria on Saturday.

 The MOD said Saturday's mission would help Britain and its partners identify future potential targets in Iraq.
-They were supported by an RAF Voyager refueling tanker.
+They were supported by an RAF Voyager refuelling tanker.

 Six Tornado jets, normally based at RAF Marham in England, have been based on Cyprus since August.
 They have been engaged in intelligence-gathering and reconnaissance over Iraq for the past six weeks.
 Britain retains two military bases on Cyprus, which it ruled as a colony until independence in 1960.